Evidence Level

 2/5 Evidence Score

 Manganese ascorbate combines manganese with vitamin C (ascorbic acid), supplying roughly 10% elemental manganese, and is best known as the manganese component of Cosamin DS joint formulas alongside glucosamine hydrochloride and chondroitin sulfate.
 Manganese is an enzyme cofactor needed for cartilage proteoglycan synthesis, which is the rationale for including it in joint products.
-HONEST FRAMING: the human evidence in knee osteoarthritis is for the FCHG49 glucosamine HCl + TRH122 chondroitin sulfate + manganese ascorbate COMBINATION, not for manganese ascorbate on its own.
+Honest framing: the human evidence in knee osteoarthritis is for the FCHG49 glucosamine HCl + TRH122 chondroitin sulfate + manganese ascorbate combination, not for manganese ascorbate on its own.

-Studied Dose In knee-OA trials, ~152 mg twice daily (Cosamin DS) or ~228 mg/day of manganese ascorbate was used within the combination.
-Adult AI for elemental Mn is 1.8–2.3 mg/day; UL 11 mg/day.
+Studied Dose Knee-OA trials: ~152 mg twice daily or ~228 mg/day manganese ascorbate within the combination.
+Elemental Mn AI 1.8-2.3 mg/day; UL 11 mg/day.

-Active Compound Manganese ascorbate, manganese complexed with ascorbic acid — providing roughly 10% elemental manganese; the manganese source in glucosamine-chondroitin joint formulas
+Active Compound Manganese ascorbate (manganese complexed with ascorbic acid), providing roughly 10% elemental manganese; the manganese source in glucosamine-chondroitin joint formulas.

 Benefits